JeonJaeHyeong/DPL/README.md

 ## Evaluation

-You provide the trained model from [this link](https://drive.google.com/drive/folders/1OS4-XOQmDZtL9Tssy1jWG-LTupBgIFEX?usp=drive_link).
+We provide the trained model from [this link](https://drive.google.com/drive/folders/1OS4-XOQmDZtL9Tssy1jWG-LTupBgIFEX?usp=drive_link).
 You can evaluate it by running the following command.

 ```bash
 export gpu_num=1